Transport properties of stochastic fluids: Critical and Non-critical transport

 In the hydrodynamic regime $C_\phi(t,k)\sim \exp(-D_\kappa k^2t)$ where $D_\kappa=\kappa\chi_\phi^{-1}$ and $\chi_\phi$ is the order parameter susceptibility.
 The exponential decay determines the diffusion constant, but a determination of $\kappa$ requires an independent measurement of the susceptibility.

 In the non-critical regime we have the same considerations mentioned before in connection with the momentum density.
 The wave number $k$ has to be in the hydrodynamic regime, and in general we expect the appearance of long-time tails that modify the exponential decay.
 An additional issue arises in the critical regime.
-In the Kawasaki approximation we expect the critical contribution to be of the form $C(t,k)\sim \exp(-\Gamma_k t)$ with $\Gamma_k\simeq TK(k\xi)/(6\pi\eta_R\xi^3)$ where $T$ is the temperature, $\eta_R$ is the physical viscosity, $\xi$ is the correlation length and $K(x)$ is the Kawasaki function, see eq.~(\ref{Gamk:Kaw}) \cite{Kawasaki:1970}.
-This function satisfies $K(x)\simeq x^2$ for $x\ll 1$ and $K(x)\simeq (3\pi/8)x^3$ for $x\gg 1$, which implies that diffusive behavior $C_\phi\sim \exp(-D_\kappa k^2t)$ requires $k\xi\ll 1$.
+We will see in Sect.~\ref{sec:theory-crit} that diffusive behavior $C_\phi\sim \exp(-D_\kappa k^2t)$ requires $k\xi\ll 1$.
 On a finite lattice the lowest mode has wave number $k_{\it min}=\pi/(La)$, and $D_\kappa$ cannot be extracted at the critical point where $\xi\simeq La$.
 A measurement of the critical thermal conductivity then requires detuning from the critical regime, and measuring the correlation function $C_\phi(t,k)$ in the regime $k\xi\ll 1$ with $a\ll\xi\ll La$.